MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-office-scripts-settings.md

     - To allow all users with access to Office Scripts to share their scripts, leave **Everyone** (the default) selected.

-    - To allow only members of certain Azure Active Directory Security groups or Microsoft 365 groups with access to Office Scripts to share their scripts, select **Specific group**, and then enter the name or email alias of the group to add it to the allow list.
+    - To allow only members of a specific Azure Active Directory Security group or Microsoft 365 group with access to Office Scripts to share their scripts, select **Specific group**, and then enter the name or email alias of the group to add it to the allow list.
 You may add only one group to the allow list.

 5. Select **Save**.